amaurybsouza/terraform-aws-instance/README.md

 ## Usage

-`- Prepare your working directory for other commands`
+- Prepare your working directory for other commands

 ```hcl
 terraform init